 Competency of Employees: Last Line of Defence

 This point is often omitted.
-But at the end of the day, your online store is as secure as your least experienced employee is knowledgeable about common ecommerce security threats and best cybersecurity practices.
+But at the end of the day, your online store is as secure as your least experienced employee is knowledgeable about common e-commerce security threats and best cybersecurity practices.

-Proper training is a sure-fire solution to lots of security issues in ecommerce.
+Proper training is a sure-fire solution to lots of security issues in e-commerce.
 Instruct every new employee who has access to information that can compromise your company’s security.
 They should know how to behave and manage their data.

 The training should not only explain how to handle passwords and accesses but also give some communication tips.
 Some people specialize in the exploitation of digital systems by getting valuable information out of workers during casual conversations.
 Without the proper knowledge, it’s difficult to notice when you’re being used for information extraction and not a simple chit-chat.